ImshaBy/imshaby-web/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

-production: ng build --prod --env=prod
+* production environment: ng build --prod --env=prod
-local: ng build
+* dev environment: ng build